LakshiRajika/it3030-paf-2026-smart-campus-group/README.md

 ## 📖 API Documentation

 You can test the backend APIs using the pre-configured Postman collections located in the `/docs` folder:
-1. Import `docs/SmartCampus_Bookings_Postman.json` into Postman.
+1. **Import the Collections:** Import both `SmartCampus_Bookings_Postman.json` and `smart-campus-postman.json` into Postman.
-2. Ensure you run the `Auth -> Login (Get Token)` request first.
+2. **Authentication:** Ensure you run the `Auth -> Login (Get Token)` request first.
 The script will automatically save your Bearer token and inject it into all subsequent requests.
-3. Test endpoints across Bookings, Resources, Users, and Tickets!
+3. **Explore:** Test endpoints across all modules including Bookings, Resources, Users, and Tickets!

 ---
 *Developed for IT3030 PAF Assignment (2026).*